ddragosd/openwhisk-cache-redis/README.md

 ```

 * `key` parameter is a string used as the Redis key
-* `fields` parameter is used to retrieve only a subset of the values associated with the key, in case the value saved originally was a dictionary of `<key,value>` pairs.
+* `(Not Implemented Yet)`. `fields` parameter is used to retrieve only a subset of the values associated with the key, in case the value saved originally was a dictionary of `<key,value>` pairs.